marksark/OurTrip/README.md

 I am the sole developer of this project.

-A current live version can be found at OurTripByMarkSarkis.herokuapp.com
+The deployed version can be found [here](OurTripByMarkSarkis.herokuapp.com)

 For login credentials please use